-- All email messages can be kept together in one mailbox and individuals can send email as the Shared Account from their own account.
+- All email messages can be kept together in one mailbox, and individuals can send emails as the Shared Account from their individual U-M Google accounts using aliases.

-- Group events can be scheduled by a Shared Account instead of an individual who may leave.
+- Group events can be scheduled by a Shared Account instead of an individual to prevent issues when someone on your team leaves the university.

 Email sent to the Shared Account is also delivered to the members of the associated MCommunity group.